 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Comices that are covered for What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Nutrition education \$0 for these services.
+What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Nutrition education \$0 for these services.
 General nutrition education includes up to both individual and group classes or counseling sessions.
 These may occur in-home or in an outpatient setting and are provided by a Registered Dietician.
 For people with diabetes, renal (kidney) disease or after a kidney transplant, see "Medical Nutrition Therapy."
 Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no copayment for preventive obesity screening and therapy.
 Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy \$20 for Medicare-covered opioid treatment services.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy \$0 for Medicare-covered opioid treatment services.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete the American Life of the Complete t What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Opioid treatment program services (continued) Toxicology testing Intake activitiesPeriodic assessments Please see "Virtual care" in this medical benefits chart for information on what virtual opioid treatment services are covered.
-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays • Surgical supplies, such as dressings • Splints, casts and other devices used to reduce fractures and dislocations • Laboratory tests • Pathology • Radiation (radium and isotope) therapy including technician materials and supplies.
+Convision that are payoned for your What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Opioid treatment program services (continued) Toxicology testingIntake activitiesPeriodic assessments Please see "Virtual care" in this medical benefits chart for information on what virtual opioid treatment services are covered.
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Pathology Radiation (radium and isotope) therapy including technician materials and supplies.
 A daily specialist copay/coinsurance will also apply for radiation therapy management.
 Other radiation copay/coinsurance may apply.
-X-rays and ultrasounds \$20 per day, per provider, for Medicare-covered x- ray and ultrasound services.
-Diagnostic radiology \$275 per day, per provider, for Medicare-covered diagnostic radiology services.
+X-rays and ultrasounds \$40 per day, per provider, for Medicare-covered x-ray and ultrasound services.
+Diagnostic radiology 20% per day, per provider, for Medicare-covered diagnostic radiology services.
 Medical supplies \$0 for Medicare-covered surgical supplies, splints, casts and other devices.
 Radiation therapy \$40 per day, per provider, for Medicare-covered, radiation therapy services.